AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_%B.md

 ## Adding indicator

 Bollinger Bands %B indicator is added using the {api:anychart.core.stock.Plot#bbandsB}bbandsB(){api} method.
-It requires a mapping with the value field in it:
+It requires a mapping with the `"value"` field in it:

 ```
 var dataTable = anychart.data.table();